 Crick Institute architect posts fourth annual operating deficit

-HOK International has reported its fourth annual operating loss in a row, with the firm pointing the finger at economic uncertainty caused in the run-up to Brexit.
+HOK International has reported its fourth annual operating loss in a row, with the architect pointing the finger at economic uncertainty caused in the run-up to Brexit.

-The practice, which has yet to officially publish its latest figures at Companies House, said turnover for the year to 29 December 2017 remained flat at £19.4m and an operating loss of £454,580.
+The practice, which has yet to lodge its latest figures with Companies House, said turnover for the year to 29 December 2017 remained flat at £19.4m and reported an operating loss of £454,580.
 Gross profit fell 7% to £8m.